estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

     - You must enable hidden folder view.

 ## Variables to set / manipulate
-### path sets
+### set paths
-- you must set pth0 in py script - the path that your videos will be procceed
+- you must set `pth0` in py script - the path that your videos will be procceed
-- you must set pth_for_frozen_east_text_detection in py script where the pb file exists
+- you must set `pth_for_frozen_east_text_detection` in py script where the pb file exists

 ### other vars
-- new_startY, new_endY, new_startX, new_endX are the dimensions in pixel of the box drawn over the recognized text area eg. 100 150 200 250 will create a box at these pixels by joining these pixel dots
+- `new_startY, new_endY, new_startX, new_endX` are the dimensions in pixel of the box drawn over the recognized text area eg. `100 150 200 250` will create a box at these pixels by joining these pixel dots
   - These vars has some extra weights in order to produce better results.
 You may change them as you wish
 - the original code produced multiple confidence levels for the box pixels over the detected text
   - only the highest (best) confidence level is used here.
 A cut off score of 0.999 exists.
-- You may change the detected picture format from ".jpg" to something else that cv2 supports
+- You may change the detected picture format from `".jpg"` to something else that cv2 supports
 - If Text was not detected, it may print `print("NO TEXT WAS FOUND ON IMAGE")`.
-  - Then the name of "sample" folder will be given in order to move all unrecognized tiktok videos under it.
+  - Then the name of `"sample"` folder will be given in order to move all unrecognized tiktok videos under it.
   - The same will happen if the recognized text is shorter than 3 characters.
-It will be replaced with 'sample' text.
+It will be replaced with `'sample'` text.

 ### Debugging ?
 - uncommenting both `cv2.imshow` and `cv2.waitKey()` you can see the picture/s with username produced